Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling: Conclusion

 \section{Conclusion}

 In this paper, we considered the problem of constrained sampling where the goal is to sample from a target distribution $\pi(x)\propto e^{-f(x)}$ when $x$ is constrained to lie on a convex body $\mathcal{C}$.
-We proposed and studied penalty-based Langevin and Hamiltonian Monte Carlo (HMC) methods.
+We proposed and studied penalty-based overdamped Langevin and underdamped Langevin Monte Carlo (ULMC) methods.
 We considered targets where $f$ is smooth and strongly convex as well as the more general case where $f$ can be non-convex.
-In both cases, we characterized the number of iterations and samples required to sample the target up to an $\varepsilon$-error while the error is measured in terms of the 2-Wasserstein or the total variation distance.
-Our methods improve upon the dimension dependency of the existing approaches in a number of settings and to our knowledge provides the first convergence results for HMC-based methods for non-convex $f$ in the context of constrained sampling.
+In both cases, under some assumptions, we characterized the number of iterations and samples required to sample the target up to an $\varepsilon$-error while the error is measured in terms of the 2-Wasserstein or the total variation distance.
+Our methods improve upon the dimension dependency of the existing approaches in a number of settings and to our knowledge provides the first convergence results for ULMC-based methods for non-convex $f$ in the context of constrained sampling.
 Our methods can also handle unbiased stochastic noise on the gradients that arise in machine learning applications.
 Finally, we illustrated the efficiency of our methods on the Bayesian Lasso linear regression and Bayesian deep learning problems.